Navigating Company Policies

-Each year, new state legislation is passed or changed, emphasizing the level of importance for companies to become and remain compliant in a highly regulated work environment.
+Each year, new state legislation is passed or changed, emphasizing the importance of companies becoming and remaining compliant in a highly regulated work environment.
 With these ever-changing and increasing state employment and labor law updates, it is growing more and more of a challenge for employers of multi-state companies to stay on top of company policies.

-Although it’s important to stay current with federal laws for those essential minimum requirements, each state and municipality is well within its authority to create more robust or stronger laws.
-Business owners need to be aware, up-to-date and stay compliant with federal, state, and city laws, as well as understanding that the risk of failing to do so could have damaging and costly consequences.
+Although it’s important to stay current with federal laws for those essential minimum requirements, each state and municipality is well within its authority to create more robust laws.
+Business owners need to be aware, up-to-date, and stay compliant with federal, state, and city laws and understand that the risk of failing to do so could have damaging and costly consequences.

 Paid Sick Leave